asarfa/Trading_via_RL/README.md

 State : All relevant parameters that describe the current state of the environment this include historical price levels and financial indicators

-Agent : Represent a trader placing bets on rising or falling markets
+Agent : Represents a trader placing bets on rising or falling markets

 Action: Going long, neutral or short